bonfus/muesr/docs/Install.rst

 .. note::
    The muesr distribution ships with a internal version of appdirs which, however, may not be up to date.

+To compile the python extension you also need the build tools appropriate for your system (gcc on Linux, XCode on OS X, Visual Studio or gcc on Windows).

+If you do not want to compile

 Installation
 ------------